 2017 FHHS prizes (see below for a description of the awards)

-FHHS/JHBS John C. Burnham Early Career Award: Send manuscript and curriculum vitae (PDF format) by June 30, 2017 to firstname.lastname@example.org
+FHHS/JHBS John C. Burnham Early Career Award: Submissions were due on June 30, 2017.

 FHHS/JHBS John C. Burnham Early Career Award (awarded annually)